Unit-X/srt_to_udp_server/README.md

 The benefit of this program compared to the built in SRT conversion is that you can process multiple flows from one instance.
 This solution also implements a REST interface making it simpler to integrate and monitor in cloud environments.

 This implementation also introduce a concept of MPSRTTS (Multi Program SRT Transport Streams) instead of regular MPEG style MPTS.
 The new concept multiplex multiple SPTS (Or MPTS ) to a single SRT flow creating a multiple program single SRT stream.
 This to avoid multiple SRT network flows unaware of each other fighting over the same resources at the aggregation points where bandwidth is scarce.
-This aproach is also simplifying the firewall configuration as only one port needs to be configured.
+This aproach can also simplify the firewall configuration in cases where mutliple input flows (meaning incomming MPEG-TS flows to the server) is fed multiple destinations internally.

-MPEG-TS mode (no tag see below)
+**MPEG-TS mode** (no tag see below)

 ```
 MPEG-TS -> SRT -> UDP